nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 12.md

 I did not force a secret role on this.
 But, Then why did I go to a secret role?
 No. It's not lying.
 It's how.

 Oh, I is there two different Oh, okay.
 There's two different.
-Carson is sensing his directions.
+Karsten is sensing his directions.
 I think terrible as well.
 Okay.

 Are we all checking survival?
 Good job.
 We should.
 Not everybody has made a role, but, for those of you that did, I would tell you that, Karsten I'll do that.
 You you definitely recognize, you recognize that range.